-PentaStagiu, our IT training program in Romania, has wrapped up its 2017 activities and is ready to open registrations for 2018.
-This program represents Pentalog’s effort to engage young people passionate about IT by giving them the opportunity to learn and gain practical experience in the tech field.
+PentaStagiu, our IT training program in Romania, has wrapped up its activities for the year and is ready to open registrations for 2018.
+This program showcases Pentalog’s effort to engage young people passionate about IT by giving them the opportunity to learn and gain practical experience in the tech field.

 PentaStagiu can directly lead to employment opportunities as we are always eager to take on the best participants from our IT training program.
-In fact, Pentalog just employed 10 of the most recent graduates of PentaStagiu to work in Iasi on Java and PHP development as well as testing.
-We expect to take on more graduates soon as our number of clients grows and as their projects become more complex.
+In fact, Pentalog just employed 10 of the most recent graduates of PentaStagiu to work in Iasi on Java and PHP development and testing.
+We expect to take on more graduates soon as our client base grows and their projects become more complex.

 Remote modules for Suceava and Galati